vladast/AVR002/README.md

 Of course, both of those commands should be issued as is from **sw** directory.

-## Author and Licence

-**avr-based-event-recorder-with-usb-support** repository is maintained by *Vladimir Stankovic*

-This project is licensed under *GPL Version 2*.
-Please, refer to LICENSE file for the full text of the license.

-Portions of this project are based upon 3rd party libraries listed in the following section.

 ## 3rd party libraries

 Following libraries were used: